dnguyen800/dnguyen800.github.io/_posts/2019-04-14-videogame.md

 ## Sony Playstation 4

 **As of Home Assistant 0.89, the [Playstation 4](https://amzn.to/2VCC4rj) is supported with the same features as the Xbox One add-on.** It is even easier to authenticate using the new Home Assistant integration process, which makes this an easy recommendation if you already have a PS4.
 Most of the popular streaming video apps are available on PS4--even Plex!
 Remotely powering on the PS4 now works, so you can now use voice control for that.
-I’m happy that more people can use this integration and show off the game playing, and design lighting automations based on the PS4’s state.
+I’m happy that more people can use this integration and show off the game currently playing, and design lighting automations based on the PS4’s state.

 ### Installation and Smart Home Integration